-As the private sector arm of the World Bank and the world’s largest development finance institution, the International Financial Corporation (IFC) is designed to catalyze investments in countries that investors might consider too risky to invest in alone.
-With loans and equity investments in the private sector, the IFC aims to make sure that developing countries get the financing they need, and provides a way for the private sector to play a major role in spurring growth and alleviating poverty in some of the poorest and most vulnerable countries in the world.
+The IFC is designed to catalyze investments in countries that investors might consider too risky to invest in alone.
 But our recent analysis of IFC’s portfolio found that it is shying away from risky investments, raising serious questions about whether the IFC is focusing on the places where it can make the most difference.

 Development Finance Institutions (DFIs)—which provide financing to private investors in developing economies—have seen rapid expansion over the past few years.
 This paper describes and analyses a new dataset covering the five largest bilateral DFIs alongside the IFC which includes project amounts, standardized sectors, instruments, and countries.
 The aim is to establish the size and scope of DFIs and to compare and contrast them with the IFC.